 This date in National Hockey League history has not been the most eventful by any means, but it has still provided some interesting tidbits.
 One veteran player got traded twice on the same day, Matthew Tkachuk got dealt to the Florida Panthers, and the birth of a Hall of Fame defenseman are two of the biggest July 22 memories.

 Sillinger’s Busy Day

 July 22, 2003, is a day that Mike Sillinger will never forget as he was a member of three different teams within a span of a couple of hours.
-The veteran started the day on the roster of the Columbus Blue Jackets, who he had scored 38 goals and 86 points for over the previous two seasons.
+The veteran started the day on the Columbus Blue Jackets roster, for whom he had scored 38 goals and 86 points over the previous two seasons.

 The Blue Jackets traded Sillinger to the Dallas Stars for defenseman Darryl Sydor a second-round draft pick in 2004.
 That draft pick was eventually used on Johan Fransson, who never played in the NHL.
 Sydor only played 49 games in Columbus before he was traded to the Tampa Bay Lightning.